Educational resource on peptide research. Read our editorial standards →

 How this section works

-The articles below are written to answer specific questions — the ones people actually search for when they're navigating GLP-1 therapy or peptide research.
+The articles below are written to answer specific questions, the ones people actually search for when they're navigating GLP-1 therapy or peptide research.
 Each article includes a 60-second TL;DR at the top, structured sections with the substantive answer, key takeaways, and an FAQ.
 We cite the underlying research throughout and link to the peptide pages where the deeper evidence lives.

 If you want the comprehensive evidence base on a specific compound, the peptide pages are the right place.
-If you want a calibrated read on a specific contested claim, the Evidence vs Myth section is the right place.
+If you want a practical read on a specific contested claim, the Evidence vs Myth section is the right place.
 This Articles section is for the practical, "how do I actually navigate this?" questions.

-Head-to-head comparisons · 20 articles
+Head-to-head comparisons · 23 articles

-Direct comparisons between commonly-paired peptides and drugs — what the evidence shows about which is right for whom.
+Direct comparisons between commonly-paired peptides and drugs, what the evidence shows about which is right for whom.

 Semaglutide vs Tirzepatide for Weight Loss: A 2026 Comparison

 The most-asked comparison in modern obesity medicine.
-We work through the head-to-head trial data, the dual-agonist mechanism that makes tirzepatide deeper, the cardiovascular evidence semaglutide has and tirzepatide doesn't yet — and which one fits which patient.
+We work through the head-to-head trial data, the dual-agonist mechanism that makes tirzepatide deeper, the cardiovascular evidence semaglutide has and tirzepatide doesn't yet, and which one fits which patient.

 Read article

 Two brand names, two indications, identical molecules.
 Mounjaro and Zepbound are both tirzepatide from Eli Lilly — the difference is regulatory packaging, not pharmacology.
-Here's why one drug has two names, what's actually different for cost and coverage in 2026, how switching works, and what changes after the compounded-tirzepatide shortage resolution.
+This explains why one drug has two names, what's actually different for cost and coverage in 2026, how switching works, and what changes after the compounded-tirzepatide shortage resolution.

 Read article